kevinbrinsly07/kevinbrinsly07/README.md

 ## I'm a Student,

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other professional engineers
 - 🥅 2023 Goals: Learn more about ML
 - ⚡ Fun fact: I love sports